 Toronto Police Launch New Crime GIS Mapping Tool

-Mapping data using visualization tools is a powerful way to engage your audience.
+Mapping data using tools is a powerful way to engage your audience.
 Today’s announcement by the Toronto Police of a crime-mapping tool is a great example of an interactive, online map to further engage the public.
 Crime-mapping tools can help solve major crimes by being able to visualize data on a map.
 Here’s a snippet of the story:

 “The set of tools provides interactive mapping of crime information that will give the public up-to-date locations of what’s been happening in their communities,” Ian Williams, acting manager of business intelligence and analytics, said in a release.